fgraba3/Earth-Sys-Modeling-Final-Project/README.md

 # Earth-Sys-Modeling-Final-Project
-#Simulation of lake evaporation using an Eddy Diffusion Model
+Simulation of lake evaporation using an Eddy Diffusion Model
-print(1)